Radnyx/crystal/README.md

 This project is a playable browser simulation of the Pokemon Cystal battle engine.

-This uses [modular Pokemon Showdown](https://github.com/pkmn/ps) as the backend, so (almost) every move should be fully functional.
+This uses [modular Pokemon Showdown](https://github.com/pkmn/ps) as the backend.

+The battle experience is mostly complete.
+Not all moves are finished and items aren't supported yet.

 ## Quick start ##